EFForg/privacybadger/doc/DESIGN-AND-ROADMAP.md

 where "subdomain" is any domain to which the policy applies, for a given third party.

 #### Fingerprinting detection
-Certian aspects of the browser, such as fonts, add-ons or extensions, screen size, and seen links, can be used to give the browser a fingerprint that is unique out of a very small amount of users (see [Panopticlick](https://panopticlick.eff.org/) for more information).
+Certain aspects of the browser, such as fonts, add-ons or extensions, screen size, and seen links, can be used to give the browser a fingerprint that is unique out of a very small amount of users (see [Panopticlick](https://panopticlick.eff.org/) for more information).